joeymach/byte-size-solidity/README.md

 # Byte Size Solidity
 Simpler starter code for web3 apps using Solidity and hardhat.
+Currently still in progress.